 The Holy Sea

-Started in 2010, The Holy Sea is a transonic odyssey in six parts, loosely based on the liturgical Mass.
-Consisting of Red, White, Blue, Green, Black, and Pink, each episode follows an orbit of radiophonic art, electroacoustic sound, religious rite, found sounds and theater machine.
-Every sound is extracted from close to a thousand pre-existing & highly obscure vinyl records and placed into an entirely new and allegorical conversation about Life, Love, and Death.
+Started in 2010, The Holy Sea is a transonic odyssey in 7 parts, loosely based on the liturgical Mass.
+Consisting of Red, White, Blue, Green, Black, Pink, and Clear, each portrait follows an orbit of radiophonic art, electroacoustic sound, religious rite, found sounds and theater machine.
+Every sound is extracted from hundreds of pre-existing & highly obscure vinyl records and placed into an entirely new and allegorical conversation about Life, Love, and Death.

 I. Red - A Sacred Hypnosis (2010)